If you believe the wrong SSN was entered when submitting a Social Security Address Trace, please contact Verified First to fix the issue.

 When run with criminal searches, the SSN Trace increases the accuracy of criminal reports because it can provide additional identifiers for records research, which may help link the applicant to any criminal information.
 The SSN Trace can also be used to identify additional jurisdictions in which to run reports, such as County or Federal searches, to provide a more thorough report.

 Note: This search cannot be used by itself as the basis to make an employment hiring decision.

 The SSN Trace can find data from numerous sources in order to obtain past addresses.
 These sources are based on data purchased from the 3 major credit bureaus, in addition to the thousands of public sources that feed into it (magazine subscriptions, utilities, old credit headers, etc.).
 Each time you fill out some sort of survey or form that requires personal information it can be shared.

 Note: Private sources assemble and maintain these records - because these records can have incorrect or incomplete information, we cannot completely verify information that is reported.

 What does it mean if there’s someone else’s name on a SSN Trace?

-If you see a different name show up on a SSN Trace, there’s a variety of reasons as to why that’s happened.
-The most common reason for an unrelated name on a SSN trace is due to data entry errors when entering the SSN on any applications or documents; but it could also mean that they recently have gotten married or simply changed their name (legally).
+If you see a different name show up on a SSN Trace, there are a variety of reasons as to why that could have happened.
+The most common reason for an unrelated name on a SSN trace is due to data entry errors when entering the SSN on any applications or documents, but it could also mean that the candidate was recently married or simply changed their name (legally).